microsoft/customer-insights-azure-data-workshop/lab03.md

     <img src="images/lab03/media/image7.png" style="width:6.13627in;height:2.96916in"  />

 ## Step 2: Export entities to Synapse

-_Note: Your user must be an Owner on the customer-insights-workshop-rg resource group for the following to work.
-If you are not sure you have Owner permissions, go back to Lab 2 [Step 2: Deploy the ARM template](lab02.md#step-2-deploy-the-arm-template) and work through the #1 item to "View my access".
-RBAC permissions changes can take up to **15 minutes** to propogate._

 1. On the “Set up Azure Synapse Analytics export” pane, choose the connection you just setup, name your export “SynapseExport”, name your